Refinance Appraisal Checklist: 7 Ways To Prepare For Your House To Be Appraised

 7. Do Some Last-Minute Preparations

+- Take the day off work.
 Check your schedule and make sure you’ll be able to be home for your appraisal.
-Can’t get that day off?
-Appoint a spouse or trusted family member to help guide the appraiser.
+Ask your spouse or trusted family member to help guide the appraiser if you can’t get the day off.

-Children and pets can be a distraction.
-Arrange for children to be out with a family member or friend on the day of the appraisal or quietly playing in a bedroom or playroom if they’re old enough to be left unattended for short periods of time.
-On the day of your appraisal, make sure that pets are in their carriers or crates.
+- Make plans for your children and pets.
+Arrange for children to be out with a family member or a friend on the day of the appraisal along with any pets to keep them entertained and out of the way of the appraiser.
+If you cannot arrange for any pet sitting, make sure that your pets are in their carriers or crates and are calmly quiet.

+- Write down a few notes to jog your memory.
 You’ll want to make sure that your appraiser sees all of your home’s best attributes.
-However, it’s normal to forget what you want to show them if you don’t write it down.
-Make a short list of your home’s most charming points and keep it on you when the day arrives.
+Make a short list of your home’s most charming characteristics and keep it on you to point them out when the day arrives.

-No one likes to be uncomfortably hot or cold, so be sure your thermostat is set to a comfortable temperature on appraisal day.
+- Set your thermostat to a comfortable temperature.
+Be sure your thermostat is set to a comfortable temperature on appraisal day so they won’t be too hot or too cold.
 This can help your appraiser subconsciously associate your home with comfort.
-It also makes testing the heating and cooling systems a bit easier.

 The Bottom Line